0xD0GF00D/DocumentSASS/NOTES.md

 sm_86_latencies.txt
 </pre>
 This shows that some parts were unchanged between different compute capabilities.
 These files are 32.6 MB.<br>
 The size of the .data and .rodata segment in nvdisasm is 30.9 + 0.17 = 31.07 MB.
-So some decompression is most likely done, which explains why the text files are not easily discoverable.
+So some decompression is definitely done when running the compiler, which explains why the text files are not easily discoverable.